 Dr. Mary Ann Middlemiss

-, PhD, RN is an Associate Professor of Public Health, Falk College, Syracuse University and faculty mentor for several campus-community projects which consistently receive the Chancellor’s Award for Public and Community Service.
-She teaches undergraduate health promotion and community health education classes.
+, PhD, RN is an Emeritus Professor of Public Health, Falk College, Syracuse University and faculty mentor for several campus-community projects which consistently received the Chancellor’s Award for Public and Community Service.
+She taught undergraduate health promotion and community health education classes.
 Her professional presentations, publications, and grants focus on addressing the health concerns and health disparities of local and global communities and creating campus-community partnerships.
-During the summers of 2013, 2014, 2015, and 2016 Dr. Middlemiss traveled to Grahamstown, South Africa to pilot global health programs developed by Syracuse University public health students, in collaboration with Rhodes University students and local community members.
+During the summers of 2013, 2014, 2015, 2016, and 2017, Dr. Middlemiss traveled to Grahamstown, South Africa to pilot global health programs developed by Syracuse University students, in collaboration with Rhodes University students and local community members.

 |Online portion begins: